|

 place so long ago that it is only possible to deduce that they

-did not sail or swim here, but walked here when India and Sri
+did not sail or swim here, but walked here when India and Śrī

-Lanka were one and the same land mass."
 "Today young people especially feel insecure, both economically and in terms of their self identity.
 They want to dress and speak not as people of their own community, but as outsiders, even as foreigners in their own native land.
 The antidote, in part, is to give a voice to community elders by giving them access to make their views heard through the printed and electronic media.
 Also if young people could find decent livelihood opportunities in their home communities, they would not feel so attracted to quit their communities and leave," says Dr. Harrigan.
-Courtesy: The Nation of 1 February 2009 Seligmann & Seligmann's 1911 account of East Coast Veddas